 As part of this project, the vertical datum for each of the stream gages in the Chehalis River Basin was identified.
 Currently, the majority of stream gages in the Chehalis Basin measure water levels in reference to an arbitrary datum.
 Some, however, are reported in NGVD29 and NAVD88, which are established sea level datums.
 This mix of vertical reference points can cause confusion when gage values referenced to one datum are reported and compared with mapped elevations from a different datum.
-Errors of 1-2 feet or more are possible.
+Differences of 3-4 feet are possible due to the datum definitions.
 It can be very problematic when flood maps are used to determine the inundated extent of flood waters.

-Ideally, all of the water level gages should be referenced to the more accurate NAVD88 vertical datum (NGVD29 was superseded by NAVD88 in 1973).
+Ideally, all of the water level gages should be referenced to the NAVD88 vertical datum (NGVD29 was superseded by NAVD88 in 1991).
 The Chehalis River basin covers a large area and the vertical datum conversion has the potential to affect many organizations and people that work with water level data.
 Cowlitz, Grays Harbor, Jefferson, Lewis, Mason, Pacific, and Thurston Counties, as well as the Confederated Tribes of Chehalis Reservation and others could be affected by the change.
 People, homes, agricultural lands, businesses, and transportation infrastructure can all be impacted by the change.
 They may include long standing users of observations and NWS forecasts tied to different datum.
 For example, the general public use flood inundation maps, emergency operations plans, FEMA maps, and current LIDAR data users.